Three Elements are Needed to Cause a Fire or an Explosion

-Experience and research* show that the key to minimising production downtime and damage due to fire and dust explosions is the detection and elimination of potential ignition sources, i.e. sparks and hot particles.
+Experience and research* show that the key to minimizing production downtime and damage due to fire and dust explosions is the detection and elimination of potential ignition sources, i.e. sparks and hot particles.

-Firefly provides unique and patented technology based on True Infrared (IR) radiation detection and full cone water spray extinguishing with the purpose to detect and extinguish both sparks and hot particles in industrial processes.
-Firefly also offers flame detection and water mist suppression around high-risk process machinery.
+FNA, Inc. distributes Firefly systems and components that provide unique and patented technologies based on True Infrared (IR) radiation detection and full cone water spray extinguishing with the purpose to detect and extinguish both sparks and hot particles in industrial processes.
+FNA also distributes quick suppression systems that include unique and advanced flame detection coupled with water mist suppression systems protecting a variety of high-risk process machinery and assets.

-A Firefly protection solution is always tailor-made and based on a risk assessment of your specific process.
+A Firefly/FNA, Inc. prevention and or protection solution is always tailor-made and based on a risk assessment of your specific process.

 * National Fire Protection Association (NFPA) / Prof. Rolf K. Eckhoff ”Dust explosions in the process industries”